tjaekel/MaaXBoard-RT_SPIder/README.md

 My project with USB VCP command shell, SPI transactions, web server, Python host access, TFTP, USB memory stick ...

+## ATTENTION
+Debug UART is now LPUART6 - see the J1 header pins.
+Connect the MCU-LINK UART as Debug UART on J1, pin 16 and pin 18!

+SPI is now split into a SPI Master (LPSI4) and a SPI Slave (LPSPI2).
+This is alredy the "DualSPIder" approach: two SPI interfaces, one as master, one as slave!

 ## What is working?
 * USB VCP UART:
   connect with terminal, baudrate does not matter
 * Debug UART:
-  the Debug UART (LPUART1, via MCU-LINK) is used as well (few debug logs)
+  the Debug UART (LPUAR6, via MCU-LINK) is used as well - ATT: ne:w LPUART6 is used (few debug logs)
 * Command Line Interpreter:
   enter commands via UART terminal, e.g.